 Finally, if you are having difficulties finding your first job as a data engineer, consider applying for other entry-level data science positions.
 In the end, data science is a collaborative field with many topics and skills that are transversal across data roles.
 These positions will provide you with valuable insights and experience that will help you land your dream data engineering position.

 Once you have completed the technical part, the last step of the data engineering interview will consist of a personal interview with one or more of your prospective team members.
 The goal?
-Discover who you are and how you would fit in the team.
-But remember that this is a two-sided conversation, meaning that you should also pose questions to them to determine whether you could see yourself as a part of the team.
-In other words, have a normal give-and-take conversation.
+To discover who you are and how you would fit in the team.

-Data engineering is an emerging job and it’s not always easy for recruiters to find the right candidates.
+Data engineering is an emerging job, and it’s not always easy for recruiters to find the right candidates.
 Competition for this difficult-to-find talent is high among companies, and that translates into some of the highest salaries among data science roles.
-According to most job portals, the average salary for data engineers in the U.S. ranges between $90K and $110K.
+According to most job portals, the average salary for data engineers in the U.S. ranges between $76k and $166K.

 Data Engineering FAQ